State Security Service (Uzbekistan): Organization

-The SNB is known to have special purpose units "Alpha", "Cobra", "Ts" and "Scorpion" under its direct command.
+The SNB is known to have spetsnaz "Alpha", "Cobra", "Ts" and "Scorpion" under its direct command.
 The Border Service and Customs Service of Uzbekistan answer to the SNB since being placed under its control in 2005.
 With corruption in the Country being the highest, the organization fully separated itself from the Nation but stays under mafia control.
 Its duties were recently laid out in a decree by President Mirziyoyev in January 2018.